League Board Roles

 Events Director

-An invite to your party is prized.
+As a community connector, an invite to your party is prized.
 You get joy and energy from a perfectly orchestrated event.
 This role serves as the official Highlands party planner.
 Pub nights, the annual pancake breakfast, community league day, Christmas potluck, and the Highlandia festival fall to your highly capable hands.
 It’s no secret that the volunteer director will be your new best friend.

 Facilities Director